fisapool/HealthPulse/README.md

 - **Frontend**: Built with React 18, TypeScript, Vite, and Tailwind CSS for a responsive, interactive user interface.
 - **Backend**: Developed using Python 3.11, FastAPI, SQLAlchemy, and Pydantic for high-performance API services.
 - **Database**: PostgreSQL with PostGIS extension for geospatial data storage and querying.
-- **Geospatial Services**: Self-hosted Overpass API for querying OpenStreetMap data.
+- **Geospatial Services**: Public Overpass API for querying OpenStreetMap data.
 - **ETL Services**: Dedicated services for data extraction, transformation, and loading with tiered scraping.
 - **Caching Layer**: Optional Redis for caching API responses and improving performance.
 - **AI Integration**: Google Gemini for advanced data processing tasks like deduplication.